wiremock/wiremock.org/_site/docs/junit-jupiter.md

 ### Programmatic

-Proxy mode can be enabled via the extension builder when using the programmatic form.
+When using the programmatic form, enable proxy mode using the extension builder as in the following examples.

 === "Declarative"